uccser/cs-field-guide/text/chapters/en-software-engineering.md

 So why doesn’t it?
 Why do we get bugs in the first place?
 As it turns out, writing software is incredibly difficult.
 Software isn’t a physical product, so we can’t just look at it to see if it’s correct.
 On top of that, most of the software you use every day is huge and extremely complex.
 Windows Vista is rumoured to have around 50 million lines of code; MacOSX even has 86 million.
 If we printed Vista out on paper, we would get a 88m high stack!
 That’s as high as a 22 storey building or the Statue of Liberty in New York!
 If you wanted to read through Vista and try to understand how it works, you can expect to get through about 120 lines per hour, so it would take you 417,000 hours or 47 ½ years!
 (And that’s just to read through it, not write it.)

-{comment}
-TODO: Find out where Janina got this from, and ensure we can legally use it {image se-stacks-of-code-150.png alt="Stacks of Code Cartoon"}
+{image filename="software-engineering/se-stacks-of-code-150.png" alt="Stacks of Code Cartoon"}
-{comment end}

 Software engineering is all about how we can create software despite this enormous size and complexity and hopefully get a working product in the end.
 It was first introduced as a topic of computer science in the 1960s during the so-called “software crisis”, when people realised that the capability of hardware was increasing at incredible speeds while our ability to develop software is staying pretty much the same.